 The longest spacewalk was 8 hours, 56 minutes and took place during STS-102 on March 11, 2001.
 NASA astronauts Susan Helms and Jim Voss got the Pressurized Mating Adapter ready for a move from the Unity module to clear the way for Leonardo, a temporary module that brought supplies to and from space.
 They also removed an antenna and moved a lab cradle assembly from space shuttle Discovery to the International Space Station.

-Part of STS-49's work in 1992 was supposed to capture an errant satellite, Intelsat VI, which was stuck in low-Earth orbit instead of the intended geostationary orbit.
-But the capture bar intended to grab the satellite didn't work during two EVA attempts with two astronauts.
-To lend an extra hand, NASA authorized a third astronaut to go outside — the first and only time so far three astronauts have worked on EVAs at the same time.
+Part of STS-49's work in 1992 was supposed to capture an errant satellite, Intelsat VI, which was stuck in low Earth orbit instead of the intended geostationary orbit.
+But the capture bar intended to grab the satellite didn't work during two EVA attempts with two astronauts, Pierre Thuot and Richard Hieb, on May 10 and 11.
+To lend an extra hand, NASA authorized a third astronaut, Thomas Akers, to go outside — the first and only time so far three astronauts have worked on an EVA at the same time.

 One of the spacewalks most deserving of "needing some respect" came during a spacewalk on space station Mir with cosmonauts Anatoly Solovyev and Aleksandr Balandin, according to Oberg.
 The 1990 spacewalk to repair insulation on a damaged Soyuz spacecraft turned dangerous when Mir's hatch wouldn't close after the work was completed.
 The cosmonauts were forced to use a backup hatch at the Kvant-2 module.
 "Probably the closest case we know of a near-death Russian spacewalk," Oberg said.